nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Add Command Feature

-A key functionality of CakeCollate is the ability to add cake items into an order (also known as order items or order descriptions).
+A key functionality of CakeCollate is the ability to add cake items into an order (better known as order items or order descriptions for this app).
 The add command accepts the parameter `o/ORDER_DESCRIPTION` to allow for this.
 To better accommodate our users, we decided to have a table of order items, and if users wanted to add an item from that table to their order, they could do so by specifying the corresponding indexes using the `oi/` prefix.

 However, since the user inputs specified by both the `o/` and `oi/` prefixes were referring to similar data items stored in the `Order` object of the model class, it seemed best to store only one of them to avoid duplication, and map one input to the other.

 We chose to still contain an `OrderDescription` object in the `Order` class, and decided to map the indexes using the entries from the order items model.
-Prior to this feature, the AddCommand was initialised using an `Order` object created by the `AddCommandParser`, the `AddCommand::execute` method took in a model, and the `AddCommandParser::parse` method did not take in a model.
+Prior to this feature, the `AddCommand` was initialised using an `Order` object created by the `AddCommandParser`, the `AddCommand::execute` method took in a model, and the `AddCommandParser::parse` method did not take in a model.
 Given this, there were two main options to implement the mapping:

 1. Refactor `AddCommandParser::parse` to have access to the Model.